Violent Cop: Funding

 While the film ended up being distributed by Shochiku, they were also going to produce and fund the film.
 However due to the Friday Raid, they decided not to go ahead with that plan, and Okuyama searched high and low for a replacement.
-For a time, Tohokushinsha was going to fund the film in full, however with Fukusaku stepping down as director, they too ceased funding.
+For a time, Tohokushinsha was going to fund the film in full, however with Fukasaku stepping down as director, they too ceased funding.
 Their CEO however introduced them to the president of Bandai.
 However, since Bandai’s marketing copy at the time was “Bandai for mothers and children” (Note: "母と子のバンダイ"), they were hesitant to put their name on such a violent film.
 And so, it came to be that while they would fund it, they would not appear as a sponsor.

 Okuyama ended up drafting the marketing copy “Keep this away from your kids” (Note: "コドモには、見せるな。") to sell the violent nature of the film, which came from Bandai’s then marketing copy.